dwmhema/Portfolio-final/README.md

 - Run npm install express
 - Run npm install sass

-Set up the gulpfile.js file in order to work with dependencies,
+Set up the gulpfile.js file in order to work with dependencies, whenever you edit any file, you have to run gulp or gulp watch then all file will be updated accordingly.

 ## Dependancies